pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalK8sCluster.md

 ---
-title: Deploy a Local Kubernetes Cluster
+title: Deploy a local Kubernetes Cluster
 ---
-# Deploy a Local Demo Kubernetes Cluster
+# Deploy a local Demo Kubernetes Cluster

-If you **don't** have access to a managed Kubernetes cluster you can deploy one on your local machine or VM.
+If you do not have access to a managed Kubernetes cluster you can deploy one on your local machine or VM.
 This document describes deploying a cluster with [kind](https://kind.sigs.k8s.io/).
-Use the kind site directly to find additional configuration.
+Refer to the documentation for additional information.

 !!! warning "Demo Use Only"
-    The instructions in this document are for testing and learning, and _not_ intended for use in production.
+    The instructions in this document are for testing and learning, and not intended for use in production.

 ## Prerequisites